quynhdinh/quynhdinh.github.io/_posts/2020-12-08-git-at-speed.md

 `g pf` means `git push --force`
 ### set upstream
-Once you checkout a new branch, you have to type that long set upsteam thing.
+Once you checkout a new branch, you have to type that long set upstream thing.
 Automate that!
 ```bash
 function set_upstream {
     CURRENT_BRANCH=$(git rev-parse --abbrev-ref HEAD);